Regency Origins of Black Tie – The Tale of the Tailcoat – 1800s

 “The interesting irony of formal attire is that almost without exception, every aspect of the masculine evening costume derives from the sport of horseback riding.”

 G. Bruce Boyer Author Elegance: A Quality Guide to Menswear

 The tradition of dressing up after dark has existed for centuries.
 Perhaps the most obvious evidence of this is the “dress circle” section in theaters, a term derived from the eighteenth and nineteenth-century grand European opera houses which restricted this exclusive seating area to patrons who were properly attired.
 However, the philosophy of dress clothes underwent a dramatic change at the turn of the nineteenth century when modern evening wear evolved from surprisingly rustic origins.

-Pre 1700s – Men Dress Like Peacocks
+Early 1700s – Men Dress Like Peacocks

 Prior to the mid-1700s men’s fashion in Europe was largely a peacock affair for aristocrats who adorned themselves in the most extravagant clothing they could concoct.
 Ironically, Pitti Uomo today showcases men who fully embrace that peacock spirit.